Study Aim: To explore the fundamental principles, components, operation and facilities of modern telecommunications systems.

 Explains the fundamental principles of data communications and describes the role of the basic functional components of data links and the protocols that define their operation.

-Telecoms networks and services
+Telephony and data services

 Provides an introduction to the role and principles of the encoding and compression of speech, music and video in a digital communications system.